 Whilst no one is expecting you to lay on a feast, it’s only polite to provide them with cereal and tea or coffee.
 A drink when they arrive is a nice gesture too.

-If you enjoy cooking, make them a meal, perhaps even something typical of your country.
-It won’t cost much, and they’ll really appreciate it.
+If you enjoy cooking, then make them a meal, perhaps even something typical of your country.
+It won’t cost you much as you’d be feeding yourself anyway, and they’ll really appreciate it.

 6. Go the Extra Mile

-Think to yourself how you would want a host to behave when you were staying with them, and do that.
+Think to yourself how you would want a host to behave if you were staying with them, and then do that.

 Point them towards the best spots that most tourists might not know about, take them to your favourite places, share your local knowledge, introduce them to your friends, and spend any free time you have around your work or studies with them.